inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/binary.md

 <p style="text-align: center;">
 <span style="color:grey">
 <i>
-Figure 3 – PID_SET_DATA and PID_DATA Packet
+Figure 3 – PKT_TYPE_SET_DATA and PKT_TYPE_DATA Packet
 </i>
 </span>
 </p>

 The format of the packet data is determined by the packet identifier.
-For a data packet (PID_DATA (4) or PID_SET_DATA (5)) the first 12 bytes are always the data identifier (4 byte int), the offset into the data (4 byte int), and the length of data (4 byte int, not including the 12 bytes or packet header / footer).
+For a data packet (PKT_TYPE_DATA (4) or PKT_TYPE_SET_DATA (5)) the first 12 bytes are always the data identifier (4 byte int), the offset into the data (4 byte int), and the length of data (4 byte int, not including the 12 bytes or packet header / footer).

 **Packet footer (4 bytes)**<br>